 After you have received your social security card (CPR) you are covered by the Danish healthcare system while you are in Denmark.
 Public healthcare in Denmark is tax-financed, and the vast majority of health services are free of charge such as hospital treatments and visits to the general practitioner.

-It is your own responsibility to insure yourself and your belongings while you are staying in Denmark.
+It is your own responsibility to ensure yourself and your belongings while you are staying in Denmark.
 Aarhus University does not cover any losses that may occur.

 We highly recommend that you take out the following insurance policies either before or immediately after arriving in Denmark.
-This is not something the university can provide.
-Make sure that you carefully read and understand what you insurance covers.
+The university cannot provide this.
+Make sure that you carefully read and understand what your insurance covers.

-• Third-party insurance/liability insurance (ansvarsforsikring): this insurance is a must!
-It covers you in cases where you may have to pay compensation to another person.
+Third-party insurance/liability insurance (ansvarsforsikring): This insurance is a must!
+It covers you in cases where you may have to compensate another person.